Maharani (Indian & Bangladeshi) – IpswichHALAL STATUS Fully Halal food menu • Alcohol Served

-Having been serving its community for a better part of a quarter of a century, Maharani is as much a part of the local area in Ipswich as anything else.
+Having served its community for the better part of a quarter of a century, Maharani is as much a part of the local area in Ipswich as anything else.

 During that time, Maharani has acquired somewhat of a reputation, having been named the winner of the East of England award back in 2011 at the Bangladesh Caterers’ Association (BCA) awards – an organisation that represents over 12,000 restaurants from across the country.

 More recently, manager Minhaz Miah was shortlisted as a finalist for ‘Male Rising Star’ at this year’s Asian Restaurant Owners Network (ARON) Awards.

 And with a large and, dare we say, controversial wall mural depicting a pheasant shoot, with hunters dressed in a traditional pair of breeks and accompanied by gundogs, the place itself is listed for being an historical building that harkens back to a period when it was an old school butchery.

 In recent times though, the menu, which otherwise comprises a whopping 170 items, was updated in July with the introduction of a vegan sub-menu.

 With the traditional three lassies on offer, the stand-out was the thick and tasty mango, which had bits of flesh providing some texture, but without being overly sweet.